 - Design an organizational scheme for the course.

 - Be consistent with course module and topic formats.

 - Use clear and concise titles and descriptions with course content.

 For more information, view the video below to further explore the six key principles of effective course design.

-For a more in-depth course design guide, view the CMS Course Review Scorecard to view the elements that should be present in a course.
-The CMS Course Review Scorecard is an assessment tool used to guide the development of new courses, as well as to guide the review of a course and course components in D2L.
-The CMS Course Review Scorecard is comprised of nine sections.
-Each section focuses on higher education standards for course design, as well as the LCC eLearning CMS Standards.
+For a more in-depth course design guide, view the Course Design Guidelines which outlines elements that should be present in a course.
+The Course Design Guidelines are tool used to guide the development of new courses, as well as to guide the review of a course and course components in D2L.
+The Course Design Guidelines are comprised of ten sections, each focusing on higher education standards for course design, as well as the CMS Usage Procedures.

 Getting Help with Master Course Development

 - Removing outdated Master Course content, upon request.